-High blood pressure is called the silent killer because most people with elevated, stage 1 or stage 2 hypertension have no outward symptoms at all.
+High blood pressure is called the silent killer because most people with stage 1 or stage 2 hypertension have no outward symptoms at all.
 Nada.
 Not one!

 The only way high blood pressure is usually found is by regular blood pressure checks.
 Your doctor should check your blood pressure at a minimum every year at your annual visit.
 Accurate public blood pressure monitors are often found in places like pharmacies, gyms and community centers, especially in North America.
 A home monitor is also an affordable, automatic and accurate way to keep tabs on your blood pressure.

 If you check your blood pressure regularly you will know if you are trending towards higher pressures or if your lifestyle changes or medications are lowering your measurements.